 Learn how NocoDB and ToolJet differ in their key features, development activity, technology stack and community adoption, so you can decide which of these low-code/no-code platforms is best for you.

-NocoDB appears to have several advantages over ToolJet, particularly in popularity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both NocoDB and ToolJet have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX, SCSS, NestJS.
 However, they differ in their additional technology choices: NocoDB uses Vue, Nuxt.js while ToolJet leverages Perl.